mirkosignorelli/csv/README.md

 Data and code to reproduce the simulations and data analysis presented in:

 Cutillo, L., & Signorelli, M. (2018).
-An inferential procedure for community structure validation in networks. arXiv preprint arXiv:1710.06611.
+On community structure validation in real networks. arXiv preprint arXiv:1710.06611.

 This folder comprises 3 subfolders: